 - Urgency Incontinence – Women with an overactive bladder also have urinary incontinence during pregnancy.
 Their bladders have uncontrollable spasms which affect the urethra preventing it from controlling urine due to strong contractions.
 This kind of incontinence can be experienced after childbirth as the pelvic muscles weaken owing to an episiotomy or long labour.

 The bladder rests right above the pelvic bones supported by the pelvic floor.
-The bladder relaxes and fills with urine through the day with the sphincter keeping it closed until you can use the washroom.
+The bladder relaxes and fills with urine throughout the day with the sphincter, keeping it closed until you can use the washroom.
 During pregnancy and childbirth, the pelvic muscles are put through a lot of tests due to several causes.

 Pregnancy is nothing but a frenzy of fluctuating hormones.
-These changes affect the bladder lining and the urethra.
-The hormones make your tissues and joints more elastic to prepare for delivery, in turn, weakening the muscles that control the bladder from releasing urine.
+These changes affect the bladder lining and urethra.
+The hormones, mainly the progesterone, make your tissues and joints more elastic to prepare for delivery, in turn, weakening the muscles that control the bladder from releasing urine.

 Pregnancy more often than not is characterized by constipation which puts a strain on the pelvic floor causing incontinence.